qianweicheng/rasa/examples/rasasc/data/nlu.md

 - i’d love to see a dark mode
 - i would love to see dark mode in settings
 - could you please make a dark mode? dark theme?
+- need: dark mode
+- dark mode please.
+- where is dark theme?
+- will you do a dark theme?
+- hi, could you add a dark theme please,
+- i want a dark theme please
+- you need a dark mode or dark theme.
+- is there not an option for a dark theme
+- can we have a dark mode in the settings please
+- would love to see a dark mode.
+- is it possible to have a dark mode?
+- is there any dark mode or night mode support for this app?
+- would be great to get a dark mode
+- love it but it needs a dark mode!
+- hello, do you have a dark mode setting?
+- only missing a dark mode.
+- still needs dark mode.
+- dark mode would be great!
+- please add a black theme!
+- please include a dark and black theme!
+- what is about black theme?
+- it would be great if it had a dark or black theme.
+- love it just black theme please
+- hello great app,   only what i am missing is a black theme!! please ad a black theme.   with regards, rob
+- where can i find the black theme?
+- please add black theme and sync settings.
+- please add a black theme.
+- black or dark theme needed!
+- hello there.   could you please add a dark or black theme, please?   love the app.
+- 5 stars, if you add a black theme
+- hello,   please, if possible provide a black theme. i'm using oneplus with inbuild black theme and when i open the email is bright white :) should be nice to add themes.   thank you!
+- black theme please!
+- good application, please add black theme and support to schedule email.
+- try to add totally  black theme please. thanks
+- hi it is plan to add black theme?
+- i would like to see a black theme.
+- no black theme thx

 ## intent:html_signature
 - hello, when will you have support for html signatures?